WizzTech-RO048/FTC-2025/README.md

 <img src="images/wizztech-logo-text-2023-2024.png" style="width: 600px">

-Welcome to the official repository of **WizzTech #19094 Robotics Team** for the _2024-2025 CENTERSTAGE_ season!
+Welcome to the official repository of **WizzTech #19094 Robotics Team** for the _2024-2025 INTO THE DEEP_ season!
 This repository provides an overview of all the code, documentation and resources for our robot and activities this year.

 # Table of contents